loganmw3/loganmw3/README.md

 # 💫 About Me:
 Hi, I'm Logan – a Computer Engineering student at UIUC.
-I’m passionate about exploring the intersection of health and AI.
-I love exploring how technology can make healthcare more accessible and personalized.

 # 💻 Tech Stack: